jgalla2020/portfolio-gallardo/docs/assignments/assignment-4.md

     Abstract Data Models
 </h2>

 _The header titles are the names of my concepts.
-I changed the names and details of some concepts.
-For example, DirectMessaging was previously just Messaging._
+Based on the A3 feedback, I've modified my concepts._

 ### Recording